Dalian iron ore climbs to over 2-year high on demand hopes, supply concerns

 BEIJING, Nov 10 (Reuters) - Iron ore continued its rally on Friday, on track for a third week of gains, supported by supply concerns and resumed hopes of improved demand from China's largest steel consumer - the property sector - following a slew of positive signals.

-The benchmark December iron ore SZZFZ3 on the Singapore Exchange was 0.78% higher at $126.15 a ton, as of 0203 GMT, the highest since late March.
+The benchmark December iron ore SZZFZ3 on the Singapore Exchange was 1.54% higher at $127.1 a ton, as of 0704 GMT, the highest since March21.

 The price rally was jointly driven by expectations of further interest rate cuts to ensure sufficient liquidity, support for the property sector and worries of supply disruptions, said Pei Hao, an analyst at brokerage FIS.